Once the notice of decision has been made, you will receive a copy of the notice.

 If you need to update your bank details, visit the ‘My profile’ page in the FAS portal.

-FAS can also pay the service provider directly if provided with an invoice which is Australian Taxation Office compliant and includes the service provider's bank account details.
+If you want us to pay your service provider directly, you must provide us with an invoice.
+The invoice must be Australian Tax Office compliant and include the service provider’s bank account details.

 See our legal guidelines for more information on payments to Funds in Court.